jrs0/icdb/README.md

 Here is a list of improvements that need to be made:

   - Connect to the server, not a database.
 Arrange things so that the user can autocomplete databases before tables.
 Try to make it work so that the same database connection can be used in multiple dplyr pipe operations.
   - Flush the level1 cache to the disk at some point (i.e. when the session ends) to shorten the load time next session.
 Make sure there is a clear way to disable this (it might not be a desirable default).
   - Need to try to get autocomplete working in every context it makes sense (col names etc.).
   - Look into replacing dbSendQuery with dbGetQuery for simplicity
   - Really need to find a way to lazily evaluate the contents of the Databases object.
 Currently, all the databases and tables are stored because the current autocomplete method rests of built-in autocompletion of lists – however, this requires the list to be populated.
 It would be better to find a different autocomplete method that allowed lazy evaluation of completion options.
--
+  - Need to reconcile the mysql and sql server (microsoft) way of getting lists of databases and tables. mysql returns objects properly using dbListObjects, but sql server lists the databases in a table and then there is no clear way to get the tables without raw sql.